conduitio-labs/conduit-connector-salesforce/README.md

 ## General

-The Salesforce plugin is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
+The Salesforce plugin is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
 It currently provides only source Salesforce connector, allowing for receiving Salesforce changes events in a Conduit pipeline.

 ## How to build it